Dr Matthew D. Lee BSc, MRes, PhD

 Matt initially became interested in a research career in the final year of his Pharmacology degree at the University of Glasgow while undertaking an in vivo research project looking at the role of sphingosine-1-phosphate in the regulation of blood pressure.
 Following graduation, he undertook a MRes in Pharmacology at the University of Strathclyde, where he was fortunate enough to conduct a research project under the mentorship of Prof. John McCarron.
 After completion of his MRes Matt remained within the group undertaking a PhD supervised by Prof. McCarron and Dr Calum Wilson.

-His current PhD research involves using different experimental techniques to study both the sensory and functional aspects of the endothelium of conduit and resistance vessels with a particular interest in how the endothelium, a single layer of cells that lines the entire vasculature, can control a multitude of different physiological processes.
+His PhD research involved using different experimental techniques to study both the sensory and functional aspects of the endothelium of conduit and resistance vessels with a particular interest in how the endothelium, a single layer of cells that lines the entire vasculature, can control a multitude of different physiological processes.
 Predominantly, this involves studying calcium signals evoked by different agonists using state of the art imaging systems and unique analysis software.
 By studying calcium signals in intact blood vessels Matt has been able to observe how the endothelium senses a host of different activators and by utilising pressure myography he has been able to study the functional effects of these different activators.
+Matt was awarded his PhD in 2020 and has been promoted to a Post Doctoral Research Associate in the group.

 Contact Matt via: